 - It can be a useful way to protect intellectual property rights.

-- It gives the worker more control.
+- It gives the individual more control.

 When does IR35 apply?

 IR35 will only apply if the managed service company rules do not apply.
 A 'managed service company' is an intermediary company that is promoted by and provided to workers by a scheme provider.
-The worker (although a shareholder) does not exercise control over the company.
+The individual (although a shareholder) does not exercise control over the company.
 More details can be found about the managed service company rules on HM Revenue & Customs' (HMRC's) website.

 There is, however, an important further requirement.
 The rules only apply where the relationship between the worker and the client, if it had been made by a contract directly between them, would be considered to be an employment relationship.
-In other words one has to ignore the existence of the service company, and then test whether there is an employment relationship (as opposed to a self-employed / consultant relationship).
+In other words one has to ignore the existence of the PSC, and then test whether there is an employment relationship (as opposed to a self-employed / consultant relationship).

 What is the effect of IR35?